The Link Between Anxiety and Headaches: What You Need to Know

 Behavioural Factors

 Negative attitudes, including catastrophising and worrying, are capable of increasing physical tension as well as the level of anxiety, which promotes increased headache occurrence.
-These behavioural factors can be alleviated with the help of cognitive behavioural therapy (CBT).
+These behavioural factors can be alleviated with the help of cognitive behavioural therapy ().

 Sleep Disturbances

-Insufficient sleep is also a common cause of headaches.
+Insufficient is also a common cause of headaches.
 Anxiety cause headache by disrupting the quality of sleep, causing fatigue and an increased probability of headaches.
 Healthy sleeping patterns can eliminate or minimise the possibility vital in managing vital in managing anxiety headache symptoms.

 Hormonal Fluctuations